steveadams/gatsby-plugin-why-did-you-render-redux/README.md

 ## How To Use

-This plugin allows for all [options](https://github.com/welldone-software/why-did-you-render#options) available in [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render), and you can use them the same way.
+This plugin allows for most [options](https://github.com/welldone-software/why-did-you-render#options) available in [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render). `include`, `exclude`, and `notifier` aren't able to pass from `gatsby-config.js` to the plugin because Gatsby stringifies all plugin options.
+As a result, you can pass in `include` and `exclude` arrays as strings which will be used to construct simple `new RegExp(string)` instances. `notifier` is completely unsupported.

 An additional option is added called `trackUseSelector`, which specifically targets tracing redux selectors as it requires a special step to configure.
 This means you don't need to add `useSelector` to `trackExtraHooks`.